ChrisHarte/dotfiles/readme.markdown

     mongorestore --host stark.mongohq --port 10011 --username tony --password notpassword1 --db mark1_db dumpdir

+Or

+    mongorestore --db local_db --drop dump/local_db

+When specifying --db and without --collection (restoring a whole database): - the given path must be a directory path - the directory must not contain any other files than .bson or .json

 ### Start Mongo locally

     mongod run --dbpath ~/.dotfiles/local_db --bind_ip 127.0.0.1 --rest